OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: OntoLogX Framework Design

-A central challenge in using \glspl{llm} for ontology-grounded \gls{kg} generation is the risk of producing outputs that are incomplete, malformed, or semantically inconsistent with the intended schema.
+A drawback in using \glspl{llm} for ontology-grounded \gls{kg} generation is the risk of producing outputs that are incomplete, malformed, or semantically inconsistent with the intended schema.
 To mitigate this, OntoLogX introduces a dedicated \textit{correction} phase, where generated graphs are automatically validated and, if necessary, revised through iterative feedback with the model.

 The correction pipeline proceeds in three stages.
 First, the syntactic validity of the output is checked to ensure that nodes and relationships are properly defined and the graph conforms to the required structured format.
 Second, ontology compliance is verified by enforcing the constraints specified in the SHACL rules.
-This step covers correct class and property usage, consistent data typing, and satisfaction of required schema rules.
+This step covers the correct use of classes and properties, consistent data typing, and the satisfaction of required schema rules.
 Third, semantic validation is performed to detect higher-level inconsistencies, such as: (i) the absence of an \texttt{Event} node, (ii) the presence of multiple \texttt{Event} nodes, (iii) relationships pointing to undefined entities, or (iv) duplicate node definitions.